pointw-dev/hypermea/README.md

 ### Get help

-To see what you can do these ools:
+To see what you can do these tools:

 `hypermea --help`